mrceyhun/testing-logstash/README.md

 ---

 2. **Testing with `http` output filter**<br />
-"http" output filter posts http requests to defined host:port.
+"http" output filter posts http requests to defined `url => 'host:port'`.
 In order to catch these requests, you need a server which listens incoming requests.
+We will run a basic http server in localhost to print incoming requests data which are the final version that we're sending to our server.
+So, we'll use `http://127.0.0.1:PORT` in `url` part of the http output plugin.

 > Not: If you define "format => json" in "http" output filter, you will get exactly one json body for each line of input logs.
 Besides, if you define "format => json_batch" in "http" output filter, you will get a body like array of jsons which represents multiple line of input logs.
 We use "json_batch" in our config.